radebekhethelo55-dot/Linux-Security-labs-academic-project-/README.md

 ## 🐧 Linux User & Group Management

-This is a hands-on Linux lab completed as part of my Higher Certificate in Cybersecurity at Eduvos.
+This is a hands-on Linux lab completed as part of my Pre-Degree in Cybersecurity at Eduvos.
 This lab covers creating and managing user accounts and groups, applying security policies such as password expiry and account lockout.

 ---